BigBIueWhale/ollama_load_balancer/README.md

 Poll each server's `/api/tags` endpoint (returns installed models: name, size, digest) to build a cluster-wide model inventory.
 When a client queries `GET /api/tags`, the load balancer **responds directly** with the union of all models across all servers (or intersection—models available on at least one `Reliable` server), eliminating the random-server limitation.
 For inference requests (`/api/chat`, `/api/generate`), parse the `model` field from request JSON and route **only to servers that have that model installed**.
 Fail fast with meaningful errors ("model X not available on any server") instead of trial-and-error across incompatible servers.

 #### Hot Model Preference (`GET /api/ps` on :11434)
 Poll each server's `/api/ps` endpoint (returns currently loaded models with VRAM usage, keep-alive status) to track which models are hot in memory.
-Among servers with the requested model, prefer servers where it's already loaded to eliminate cold-start latency (can be 5-60 seconds depending on model size and disk speed).
-Balance load intelligently when multiple models are in concurrent use—e.g., if 3 servers have both model A and B loaded, but 5 clients are using model A and 1 is using model B, route new model B requests to the least-busy model-B server.
+Within the server selection hierarchy (step 6), prefer servers where the requested model is already loaded to eliminate cold-start latency (5-60 seconds depending on model size and disk speed).
+This preference applies after filtering by availability, model availability, reliability, capability tier, and KV cache compatibility.

 **Immediate response capability:** When a model is already loaded in VRAM, inference begins immediately—users see the first token within milliseconds.
 This is critical for user experience.
-The load balancer should prefer servers with the requested model already hot, but only as a tiebreaker among servers of equal capability (see Server Selection Hierarchy below).
+The load balancer should prefer servers with the requested model already hot, but only after applying capability tier and KV cache compatibility filters—hot model preference serves as a tiebreaker among servers that have already passed these earlier selection stages (see Server Selection Hierarchy below for the complete 8-step sequence).

 **Note:** [llm_server_windows](https://github.com/BigBIueWhale/llm_server_windows) uses `OLLAMA_KEEP_ALIVE=-1`, so models remain loaded permanently after first use (no cold starts after initial warmup).